 The orb-weaver females' size makes them the metamorphic giant of this species.
 The males are average size.
 A Nephila Komachi female is 1.5 inches (or 3.8 centimeters) her legs stretch an amazing 4-5 inches long.
 The world’s largest spider web belongs to the golden orb weaver at more than a meter wide.

 Are giant Orb Weaver spiders poisonous to humans?

-Although the golden silk orb weaver venom is impressive to humans, it is not deadly.
+Although the golden silk orb weaver venom is impressive to humans, it is not deadly like the black wolf spider.
 The orb weaver and black widow spider bite have one thing in common.
 Both of these spider venoms have neurotoxic effects.
-Each spider's venom has a different effect on the victim.
-If you do receive a bite from this spider, it may cause redness, blisters, and pain, typically dissipating after 24 hours.
+However, unlike the marbled orb weaver, whose venom is not considered poisonous, each spider's venom has a different effect on the victim.
+If you do receive orb weaver bites, it may cause redness, blisters, and pain, typically dissipating after 24 hours.

 How many species of orb weavers are there?

 Orb weavers are located all over the world, excluding Antarctica and the Arctic.
 In North America, there are around 180 different species of orb weaver spiders.